exvim/exvim.github.io/docs/view-class-hierarchies.md

 exVim allow user generate the hierarchies pictures for specific class.
 This is done by [ex-hierarchy](http://github.com/exvim/ex-hierarchy) plugin.

-The exVim generate a inherits file when you run `:Update` command.
-This is file is
+The exVim generate an inherits file when you run `:Update` command.
+This file will
-extract from your ctags generates.
+extract the inherit information from your ctags generates.
 It records the inherit relationship of the classes in your proejct.

 The [ex-hierarchy](http://github.com/exvim/ex-hierarchy) plugin will parse the inherit file when you input a class.
 It then generate a graphviz-dot file and use graphviz draw